 Who says the COVID pandemic has been an unmitigated disaster for the arts?
-Well, OK, just about everyone.
+Well, just about everyone, actually.
 But for some, it has been a stimulus like no other.
 Berlin-based composer/bassist Martin Gordon’s last stage appearance was in December 2019 in The Gambia, where he conducted and performed with Germany’s leading contemporary music collective the Ensemble Modern.

 And then COVID struck.
 All follow-up projects were cancelled.
-Compounding the impact of global lockdown was the nightly spectacle presented by the highly erratic then-President Trump.
+On top of the global lockdown was the nightly spectacle presented by the highly erratic then-President Trump.
 The lack of any creative outlet, amplified by the antics of the clearly-unhinged TV personality playing the role of politician, drove Gordon to the brink of breakdown.

-One day, fighting off waves of misanthropy and nausea, he recalled the avant-garde French dramatist Antonin Artaud.
+One day, fighting off waves of misanthropy and nausea, Gordon recalled the avant-garde French dramatist Antonin Artaud.
 Placing more emphasis on improvisation than on a script, Artaud declared that ‘there can be no spectacle without an element of cruelty as the basis’.
-This sounded oddly familiar.
+This sounded familiar.
 ‘Jagged and cacophonous, the stage was populated by lunatics, buckets of blood were spilled into the gutters’ noted a reviewer, not of a Trump press conference but of an Artaud-influenced theatre production.
-Now where have I heard that before?
+Where have I heard that before?
 Gordon pondered…

 You Were Marvellously Cruel, Darling!

 The secret was out.
 Trump was no more (and no less) than a performance artist.
-Gordon realised that the entire Trump platform could be seen a thespian production.
+Gordon realised that the entire Trump platform was a thespian production.

 In November 2020, the world was treated to the now-infamous Trump telephone discussion in which he encouraged an American politician to ‘find’ 11,000 votes for him, which would enable him to retain the Presidency.
-Gordon decided to set the Mafia-like transcript to music and composed the oratorio which it clearly deserved.
+Gordon decided to set the Mafia-inspired transcript to music.

 Another Words: It’s All About the Headlines

-Basing ‘Another Words’ directly on the unedited telephone conversation, Gordon composed and recorded 31 odd-metered vignettes, none over 1 minute in length.
-The song cycle enlists Trump’s ‘inarticulate cries and gibbering screams’ as the central and unaltered text.
+Basing ‘Another Words’ directly on the unedited telephone conversation, Gordon composed and recorded 31 odd-metered snapshots, none over 1 minute in length.
+The song cycle uses Trump’s ‘inarticulate cries and gibbering screams’ as the central and unaltered text.

 ‘Another Words’ tells the moving story of Brad, Cleta, Ryan and Mr Brainard, along with the unavoidably-central figure of Dumpy, a vulgar, small-fingered, septuagenarian estate agent and former TV star.
 Orchestrated for voice, cello, violin, viola, flute, piano, tuned percussion, bass guitar and electronics, the entire work will take up at least 22 minutes of your life.